 - Handpick the insects when the number is low.

 - Use yellow sticky traps to control the population.

 - Use rubbing alcohol diluted with equal water to wipe off the pests.
 Spray neem oil after wiping the bugs.

 - Apply organic insecticides by soil drenching, so the roots stay safe from pests.

 - Use horticultural oil to suffocate pests and insects as an immediate solution.

 - Always keep an eye on reinfestations.

 - Pests prefer to attack plants that are growing in poor conditions.
 A correct amount of light and water is key to avoiding pests.

-- Make sure the soil you are using for growing the plant is in excellent condition.
+- Ensure the soil you use to grow the plant is in excellent condition.
 Clean the outer part of the pot occasionally.

 5. Repotting Stress